wagov/wasocshared/docs/advisories/20230901002-CISA-and-FBI-Publish-Joint-Advisory-on-QakBot-Infrastructure.md

 ## Indicator of Compromise

-The following list of IOC's can be used for detecting and identifying of any activity related to QakBot.
+The following list of IOC's can be used for detecting and identifying activity related to QakBot.

 ### Registry Key(s) and Folder(s)